vuejs/eslint-plugin-vue/docs/rules/no-unused-components.md

+---
+pageClass: rule-details
+---
+# vue/no-unused-components
-# disallow registering components that are not used inside templates (vue/no-unused-components)
+> disallow registering components that are not used inside templates

 - :gear: This rule is included in all of `"plugin:vue/essential"`, `"plugin:vue/strongly-recommended"` and `"plugin:vue/recommended"`.